What is Rotation in Office?

 Rotation in office describes the recurring renewal of officeholders within a continuing office or institution over time.
 The office remains continuous while the individuals authorized to occupy it change over time.

 Rotation occurs where eligibility to hold an office is exhausted and cannot be restored, requiring the position to pass to a new individual.
 Historically, “rotation” often referred to voluntary departure from office.
 Here, rotation refers to a structural condition: eligibility is exhausted and cannot be restored.
+See: A Brief History of Rotation II: The Meaning for how the meaning of “rotation” evolved from voluntary departure toward structural endpoint succession as continuity systems and seniority structures developed over time.

 Eligibility determines whether an individual may hold or continue holding an office over time.
 Rotation depends on how eligibility is structured across elections.